Maptive GIS Mapping Software

 GIS programs allow you to store a wide array of geospatial data.
-To comprehend how Maptive is able to excel in data management, it’s important to understand our platform’s special relationship to Google Maps.
+To comprehend how Maptive can excel in data management, it’s important to understand our platform’s special relationship to Google Maps.

-Google Maps is a type of GIS software.
-Think of how much location data is already stored on its platform: a whole world full of geo-coded detail.
-Our integration with Google Maps allows us to tap into that vast wealth of geographical information to bring you a platform that is powerful, organized, and dependable.
+Think of how much location data is already stored on Google Maps: a whole world full of geo-coded detail.
+Our integration allows us to tap into that vast wealth of geographical information to bring you a powerful, organized, and dependable platform.

-Think of GIS programs working as an exercise in layering.
-At the base level is Google Maps.
+Think of GIS solutions as layering.
+At the base level is Google’s mapping data.
 On top of that, our GIS technology adds all the tools to help you visualize your data.
-You add your specific data points, whether manually or via an excel spreadsheet, and we will map it.
+Finally, you add your specific data points, whether manually or via an excel spreadsheet, and we will map them.

-When it comes to GIS data analysis, Maptive is a superior software.
-We don’t just map your data – our tools tease out the important information, whether it’s an optimized driving route or a heat map that identifies data density in certain geographic areas.
-We do the spatial analysis for you.
+When it comes to geospatial analysis and location intelligence, Maptive is a superior software.
+We don’t just specialize in map production – our tools reveal the important information, whether it’s an optimized driving route or a heat map that identifies data density in certain geographic areas.
+We provide the tools you need to get the job done.

 Some of the tools include:

-- Lets you decide what information you want to see at a particular moment, and how you would like it organized.
-This is the first stop for anyone looking to bring meaning to chaos.
+- Choose what information you want to see at a particular moment and how you would like it organized.
+This is the first stop for anyone looking to bring meaning to their complex data.